ajacksified/ajacksified.github.com/_posts/2016-09-12-a-modern-reddit-frontend.markdown

 This worked for quite some time, and it was very straightforward to add pages.
 However, as the team and app grew, we noticed a few areas where things got a little messy.
-It was never clear how best to handle interactions, and especially interactions that took place across components; you could use one of several
+It was never clear how best to handle interactions, and especially interactions that took place across components.
+You could use one of a couple methods, two of which we used heavily:
-methods:

 * Create a handler function in the parent element, and pass it into the child element.
 For example, you might have `<CommentSubmissionForm onSubmit={ this.postComment } />`, where `postComment` is owned by the element which contains `CommentSubmisisonForm`.
-The trouble is, you'd have to replicate this comment submission function for any element that contains `CommentSubmissionForm` - for example, you can post a comment from either the `Post` itself, or as a reply to another `Comment`.
-You could subclass both `Post` and `Comment` from a superClass like `CommentReplyable`, but because multiple inheritence doesn't exist, and is messy anyway, things get complicated quickly.
+The trouble is, you'd have to duplicate this comment submission function for any element that contains `CommentSubmissionForm` - for example, you can post a comment from either the `Post` itself, or as a reply to another `Comment`.
+You could subclass both `Post` and `Comment` from a superClass like `CommentReplyable`, but multiple inheritence doesn't exist in Javascript.
+You could write mixins for classes that append methods to the prototype, but then you still have to pass the code from some level of parent through to some level of child; and all elements in between the component with API access and the submit button itself have to be aware of the heirarchy.
+It isn't clear exactly _who_ should be making the API call.
+This lead to a lot of inconsistency.
 * Create an event.
 Fire off `app.emit('newComment', commentData })`, and have a listener that watches for that event, submits an API change, then emits a `success` or `error` function.
 Again, problem is - you have to write code in